gustavo-camilo/dealer-copilot/SCRAPING_FIXES_SUMMARY.md

    ↓
 3. Fetches listing page HTML
    ↓
-4. Parses listing page for basic vehicle info (year, make, price, URLs) ↓
+4. Parses listing page for basic vehicle info (year, make, price, URLs, images) ↓
+5. **NEW:** Extracts dates from vehicle image filenames (IMG-20250724-*.jpg) ↓
-5. **NEW:** Fetches each individual vehicle detail page ↓
+6. **NEW:** Fetches each individual vehicle detail page (5 at a time) ↓
+7. **NEW:** Validates year/make match before merging data ↓
-6. **NEW:** Extracts complete details (VIN, model, stock number, specs) ↓
+8. **NEW:** Extracts VIN using multi-strategy patterns ↓
-7. **NEW:** Generates identifier if VIN is missing
+9. **NEW:** Extracts mileage with validation
    ↓
+10. **NEW:** Extracts complete details (model, trim, color, stock number) ↓
+11. **NEW:** Generates unique identifier if VIN is missing (includes mileage, trim, color) ↓
-8. Extracts accurate listing dates from sitemap/metadata ↓
+12. Extracts accurate listing dates (prioritizes image dates) ↓
-9. Saves to vehicle_history table
+13. Saves to vehicle_history table with all details
    ↓
-10. Creates inventory snapshot with stats
+14. Creates inventory snapshot with stats
    ↓
-11. Tracks price changes and sold vehicles
+15. Tracks price changes and sold vehicles
    ↓
-12. Auto-creates sales records for sold vehicles
+16. Auto-creates sales records for sold vehicles
    ↓
-13. Data available for AI analysis and recommendations
+17. Data available for AI analysis and recommendations
 ```

 ### Database Tables Populated